 Pheasant Mac and Cheese

-For the pheasant, you can use leftover pheasant, or quickly poach a few pheasant breasts before starting.
+For the pheasant, you can use leftover pheasant, or quickly poach a few pheasant breasts in chicken stock before starting.

 |For the Macaroni|